-2. The Project Leader completes a post-implementation evaluation to summarize total project costs, compare the initial project plan with the executed plan, and capture lessons learned.
+- The Project Manager completes a post-implementation evaluation to summarize total project costs, compare the initial project plan with the executed plan, and capture lessons learned.
 The report is delivered to the Project Sponsor and Vice President for Operations.

-3. The Project Manager consolidates all project records and submits them to the university archives.
+- The Project Manager consolidates all project records and submits them to the Project Management Office.

 The policies herein are effective February 8, 2005.
 This Administrative Policy shall be reviewed and revised, if necessary, annually, to become effective at the beginning of the university’s fiscal year, unless otherwise noted.